-The primary goal of this Fund is to provide a steady stream of income returns through investments in fixed income securities and money market instruments.
+The Fund aims to provide a steady stream of income returns through investments in both domestic and USD-denominated fixed income securities and money market instruments.
 The secondary goal of the Fund is to provide medium to long-term capital appreciation whilst preserving the capital invested.